What happens at a Tier 2

 Pre-licence assessment visits

-- The number of migrants you want to sponsor is appropriate to the size and nature of your business
+- The number of migrants you plan to sponsor is appropriate to the size and nature of your business

-- You are able to offer Tier 2 employment at the correct pay and skill level.
+- You intend to sponsor (Tier 2) migrant workers at the correct pay and skill level.

 Post-licence assessment visits

 At some point during the 4 year life-cycle of a Tier 2 licence, sponsor holders should expect to receive a UKVI compliance visit.
 Post-licence visits are conducted to ensure the business is maintaining its duties and responsibilities as a sponsor.
 During such a visit, the UKVI officers will focus on checking: